durosyan/mst-golf-tournament/README.md

 Create a simple user interface that displays the data in a basic table layout.

-The data is being sent on a socket event `data-update` here: `https://mst-full-stack-dev-test.herokuapp.com/`
+The data is being sent on a socket event `data-update` here: `wss://mst-full-stack-dev-test.herokuapp.com/`

 - Short time span: ~ 1 week
 - Your UI should update in real-time as data is received
 - Use of UI frameworks and libraries
 - Sorting / Searching / Filtering
 - Scalability
-- Consider future functionality
+- Consider future functionality (give chatgpt the data and talk to it?)

 Example of data object emitted: